 Construction Defects

-During the Celtic Tiger years around 170,000 apartments were built and it’s estimated that – of those – around 70% – or almost 120,000 – are affected by construction defects.
+During the Celtic Tiger years tens of thousands of apartments were built and the Working Group on Defective Homes has estimated that – of those – up to 70% – around 100,000 – are affected by construction defects.

 The defects largely relate to water ingress – or leaks – and fire safety defects.
 In relation to fire safety, the defects mainly consist of a lack of fire stopping – the material that stops the spread of fire from one home to another.
-Clearly this is vital in the context of apartment developments where – without proper fire stopping – fire and smoke can quickly spread from one home to another.
+Clearly this is vital in the context of apartment developments where – without proper fire stopping – fire and smoke can quickly spread from one home to another posing a major risk to the health and safety of residents.

 In Breach of Regulations